 As technology and rapid innovation sweeps across industries, semiconductor chips have become an essential part of manufacturing – from devices like switches, wireless routers, computers, and automobiles to basic home appliances.

 To understand and quantify the impact this chip shortage has caused spanning the industry, we’ll need to look at some of the most affected sectors.
 Here’s a quick breakdown of how things have unfolded over the last eighteen months.

-in North America and Europe had slowed or stopped production due to a lack of computer chips.
+Modern vehicles rely on microchips to execute several vital functions.
+According to the Washington Post, nearly 17 car manufacturers in North America and Europe had slowed or stopped production due to a lack of computer chips.
 Major automakers like Tesla, Ford, BMW, and General Motors have all been affected.
 The major implication is that the global automobile industry will manufacture 4 million fewer cars by the end of 2021 than earlier planned, and it will forfeit an average of $110 billion in revenue.